The mission of the Holocaust Memorial

 Activities outside the walls

-More than ever, the Holocaust Memorial is extending its activities and work to prevent racism, anti-Semitism and genocide beyond its walls.
+More than ever, the Holocaust Memorial extends its activities and work to prevent racism, antisemitism and genocide beyond its walls.
 Exhibitions, meetings, screenings, the province takes advantage of part of the Memorial’s programming in many cities and educational teams travel to host workshops at schools.
-Internationally, the Memorial also travels some of its exhibitions and organizes training actions and seminars for teachers and students to carry out preventive work in the face of racism, hatred and genocide.
+Internationally, the Memorial also travels some of its exhibitions and organizes training actions and seminars for teachers and students to carry out preventive work against racism, hatred and genocide.

 Reception of victims' families

-Children, grandchildren and relatives of the victims of the Holocaust can be accompanied and helped in their research, whether it is to find a relative from the lists of Jews deported from France or to document a claim for compensation.
-People wishing to bring information or donate archives can also contact the Memorial directly, which also travels to the provinces for collections of archives.
+Children, grandchildren and relatives of the victims of the Shoah can be accompanied and assisted in their research, whether it is to find a relative from the lists of Jews deported from France or to document a claim for compensation.
+People wishing to bring information or donate archives can also contact the Memorial directly, which also travels to the provinces for archival collections.

 Speaking group